-5 activand yola is an African country without a stock exchange.
-In contrast, South Africa has the move stock exchange in Africa.
-Firms in South Africa are also much larger than firms in Angular South African firms undertake more borrowing from commercial banks.
-Both countries wever, have a low saving rate which could be increased if the rate of interest was raised. gola (a) Define saving.
-[2] (b) Explain two benefits a country can gain from having a stock exchange.
-[4] (c) Analyse how firms may be affected by a rise in the rate of interest.
-[6] (d) Discuss whether or not an economy will benefit from its firms getting larger.
-[8] 6 pilot as recently been revealed that a king works as a part-time pilot for a multinational airline.
-So ts and police officers have left their jobs to become teachers and others have left to become traders.
-The wages teachers earn vary according to their age. (a) Define wages.
-[2] (b) Explain why the opportunity cost of becoming a teacher for one worker may be greater t for another worker. han [4] (c) Analyse how an individual's earnings are likely to change over her or his lifetime.
-[6]

-7 In 2016, France had a trade in services deficit.
+- (a) Define saving.
+[2] - (b) Explain two benefits a country can gain from having a stock exchange.
+[4] - (c) Analyse how firms may be affected by a rise in the rate of interest.
+[6] - (d) Discuss whether or not an economy will benefit from its firms getting larger.
+[8] - 6 It has recently been revealed that a king works as a part-time pilot for a multinational airline.
+Some pilots and police officers have left their jobs to become teachers and others have left to become sole traders.
+The wages teachers earn vary according to their age. - (a) Define wages.
+[2] - (b) Explain why the opportunity cost of becoming a teacher for one worker may be greater than for another worker.
+[4] - (c) Analyse how an individual's earnings are likely to change over her or his lifetime.
+[6] - (d) Discuss whether most people would prefer to work for a multinational company (MNC) or a sole trader. - 7 In 2016, France had a trade in services deficit.
 France is a rich, developed country with a high standard of living.
 The country is, however, facing several challenges including population problems.
-Also, after elections in 2017, politicians and economists debated whether the country should try to move towards freer international trade.

-(a) Define a trade in services deficit.
-[2]
+Also, after elections in 2017, politicians and economists debated whether the country should try to move towards freer international trade. - (a) Define a trade in services deficit.
+[2] - (b) Explain two population problems a rich, developed country may experience.
+[4] - (c) Analyse how a move to freer international trade may benefit a country's producers.
+[6] - (d) Discuss whether or not the standard of living is higher in developed countries than in developing countries.
+[8]